A FUNKY LOWDOWN CHRISTMAS: Salty, soul diva Millie Jackson serves up a yummy holiday buffet

 “Christmas is the only time I have folks over and cook,” she says.

 “I have to prove that I’m no grinch.
-I’ll feed over 40 people on Christmas," she says.
+I’ll feed over 40 people on Christmas," Jackson says.
 “But I ain’t gonna sing.”

 TOP MENTOR: Todd Oldham loves a good bargain.
 But the Dallas-reared design whiz advises against donating to or spending money at Salvation Army